hoffmangroup/segtools/doc/segtools.rst

 For a broad overview, please see the manuscript:

-  Buske OJ, Hoffman MM, Noble WS, "Exploratory analysis of genomic segmentations with Segtools."
-Under revision.
+  Buske OJ, Hoffman MM, Ponts N, Le Roch KG, Noble WS, "Exploratory analysis of genomic segmentations with Segtools."
+Submitted.

 Orion <stasis at uw dot edu> can send you the latest copy of the manuscript.
 Please cite the manuscript if you use Segtools.